 Recommendation - The City should maintain support for all disbursements.
-Also, the City should develop policies and procedures to ensure all disbursements are coded to the correct fund and function in the City's general ledger.
-In addition, the City Council should determine and document the public purpose served for payments to organizations related to their fundraising.
-The City should establish written policies and procedures for proper public purpose documentation.
+The City should establish procedures to ensure all payments are reviewed timely to prevent the payment of sales tax and late charges.
+Also, the City should develop policies and procedures to ensure all disbursements are coded to the correct function in the City's general ledger.